-A few of my fave ingredients are bittersweet chocolate, Maldon salt, pecans and maple syrup.
+A few of my fave ingredients are courgettes, rhubarb, tahini, bittersweet chocolate, Maldon salt, pecans and maple syrup.
 That pretty much sums me up.

 Concerning Credits and re-using images

-I put a friggin lot of effort into every single one of my posts.
+I put a LOT of effort into every single one of my posts.
 The writing, recipes and especially photos are completely original (unless otherwise stated), so I would SUPER appreciate it if you would link back to my site if you:

 - use ONE image for a ‘link love’ or equivalent type post (if you would like use more than one image, I would appreciate it if you would ask me first, there’s a 90% chance I’ll say sure)

 - adapt my recipe and post it to your site

 - or use any other content from Top With Cinnamon.